hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * Do this exercise step by step:

     - Generate some nonlinear data with m=300, based on a simple quadratic equation (2nd-degree)
     - Fit a Polynomial Regression model to the data
     - Apply a 200-degree polynomial model to the preceding training data, and compare(plot them) the result with a pure linear model and a quadratic model (2nd-degree polynomial)
     - Plot the learning curves of the model’s performance on the training set and the validation set as a function of the training set size(or the training iteration)

-    -> **Deadline**: Saturday, Ordibehesht 27, 23:59 (Announced at Ordibehesht 20)
+    -> Deadline: Saturday, Ordibehesht 27, 23:59 (Announced at Ordibehesht 20)

 ## Assignment Set 10